 - Using a pastry brush, back of a teaspoon or your hands if you like getting into it, coat the lamb with the Dijon/honey mixture.
 Coat it all over; this will act as a flavour base and as glue.
 Then press the lamb into your breadcrumb mix firmly all over to coat the whole surface and set aside on a plate.
 Continue with the remainder of the lamb then place in the fridge for around 10 – 15 mins to firm up the coating.

 - Pop your fry pan on the stove on a medium to medium/high heat.
 Leave it with nothing in it until it’s hot.

 - Once hot add the reserved rosemary sprigs and the olive oil, let the oil warm through and the rosemary flavour to infuse for around a minute.

 - Then with the oil nice and hot place the lamb in the pan.
 Leave it undisturbed for 3 – 4 minutes till it starts to brown, then gently turn, chop the butter into bits and drop it in the pan around the chops.
 Let them brown on the other side taking another 2 – 4 minutes.

 - I like my lamb pink in the centre, and I would remove it from the pan at this stage, although it depends on how hot your pan is, how thick the lamb cutlets are and how you like it cooked.
 So if you want it cooked all the way through, turn them again then pop a lid on your pan and give it 2 – 3 more minutes.
 If you don't have a lid use the base of another pan or some foil to keep the heat in.

 Of course, you don’t have to use rosemary if you don’t like it you could use another herb or add a spice blend of your choice.
-Ras el hanout is particularly nice with lamb.
-I run a spice blend class and there are loads of blends that would be great here.
+For example, Ras el hanout (a North African spice blend) is particularly nice with lamb.